mr-ma/paper-review-go/README.md

 - navigate to localhost:80, everything should work out of the box!
 - to modify the reverse proxy edit nginx config file in `nginx/config.d/nginx.config`

+- Use the default root user credentials to approve users `username: root@root.com`
+`password: root`

+# Important note
+Make sure that you change the root password, or deleting the user, before deploying the platform to any production environment!

 # Mannual execution steps: